Generalized Harmonic Numbers: Generalized Harmonic Numbers

 \subsection{Formula Rationale}

-The rationale to build a formula for $H_{k}(n)$ is to use the Taylor series expansion of $\sin{\pi k}$, and exploit the fact that it's 0 for all integer $k$.
-We refer to the below as initial equation (note the $k$ in the sum is not the same $k$ used as subscript on $H_{k}(n)$): \\ If we divide both sides of (\ref{eq:start_iden_sin_k_pi}) by $\pi k^2$ we end up with a power series for $1/k$ about $0$ that only holds for integer $k$ (after all $1/k$ is not analytic at $0$).\\
+The rationale to build a formula for $H_{k}(n)$ is to use the Taylor series expansion of $\sin{\pi k}$, and exploit the fact that it is 0 for all integer $k$.
+We refer to the below as initial equation (note the $k$ in the summation is not the same $k$ used as subscript on $H_{k}(n)$):